John Singleton's Estate Complications After Death

 Couple this acrimony with an outdated will, and Singleton’s family can expect many years of headaches, stress, and legal battles about his estate.
 There will also be some hefty legal fees.
 Singleton died with only a will in place, so his estate will go through the probate court process.
 This has already led to more fighting, and will likely mean more legal disputes.

-Pourover will work in concert with trusts so that any assets not transferred into a trust during someone’s lifetime are then passed into the trust through the probate court process after they die.
+A pour-over will works in concert with trusts so that any assets not transferred into a trust during someone’s lifetime are then passed into the trust through the probate court process after they die.
 As the name implies, the will “pours” the assets from the probate estate into the trust.
 Singleton’s 1993 will be already admitted into probate, so it was his last unrevoked will created during his life, and it wasn’t a pour-over will.

-His mother, who’s the personal representative of his estate, recently filed a new document asking for the court to approve a settlement worth $515,472 based on Singleton’s claim for a greater share of royalties from Sony Pictures arising from his 2001 movie, Baby Boy.
+Singleton's mother, who is the personal representative of his estate, recently filed a new document asking for the court to approve a settlement worth $515,472 based on Singleton’s claim for a greater share of royalties from Sony Pictures arising from his 2001 movie, Baby Boy.
 The filing says that Singleton reached a settlement in this amount before he died, but the settlement was never signed or finalized due to his untimely stroke.
 This money would be added to his estate.

 Under his 1993 will, only his daughter Justice will inherit the millions of dollars of her dad’s estate.
 However, the other kids aren’t out of luck.
 Singleton’s will doesn’t control their inheritance, because they were born after he signed his will.
 California’s probate law permits any after-born children to inherit equally with children living when the will was signed, with exceptions (like if a child was taken care of in other ways, such as a life insurance policy).